UMWRG/HydraPlatform/doc/tutorials/plug-in/templates.rst

 A template defines node *types* and link *types*, including their name and the attributes they posess.
 It also defines colours and even images for nodes and links which the UI uses to display the network appropriately.

+More details on templates can be found in :ref:`libraries_and_templates`

 The template XSD can be found :download:`here <template.xsd>`